By Patricia A. Kaufmann

 February 2007 - A Confederate Gem: The largest known block of CSA #8

 January 2007 - Specialize in Confederates?

 "Confederate Collectanea" - a column I began writing for The Confederate Philatelist in 2013.
 I have had articles and columns of various sorts in this publication since the early 1970s.
 The Confederate Philatelist is the award winning official publication of the Confederate Stamp Alliance sent to all members on a quarterly basis.
-I currently serve as an associate editor.
+I currently serve as a contributing editor.

 4th Quarter, 2016 - Confederate Mail Runner and Spy Lottie Moon Clark and a New Look at the Undelivered Camp Chase Letters

 3rd Quarter, 2016 - Special Reflections About Confederates at New York 2016 World Stamp Show